aspose-omr/Aspose.OMR-Documentation/net/developer-guide/template-generation/multi-column-template/index.md

 **![todo:image_alt_text](multi-column-template-paragraph.png)**

 ## **VerticalChoiceBox element**
 Starts with **?verticalChoiceBox=** prefix that sets the name of the element.
-The VerticalChoiceBox consists of a response element that contains a short response and Content elements that describe the response option in detail.
+The VerticalChoiceBox consists of a Answer element that contains a short response and Content elements that describe the response option in detail.
+It can also contain a WriteIn element in which the user can enter his own answer.
 Ends with a **&verticalChoiceBox** prefix indicating the end of the element's bounds.

 ### **Attributes**